thewhiteninja/ntfstool/README.md

 ## Limitations

-- May contains bugs and unsupported cases (feel free to open an issue)
+- May contains bugs and unsupported cases
 - No documentation :no_mouth:.

+Feel free to open an issue or ask for a new feature!

-## Third-parties
+## Build

-- [openssl](https://www.openssl.org/): OpenSSL is an open source project that provides a robust, commercial-grade, and full-featured toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
-- [nlohmann-json](https://github.com/nlohmann/json): JSON for Modern C++
-- [distorm](https://github.com/gdabah/distorm): Powerful Disassembler Library For x86/AMD64
-- [cppcoro](https://github.com/lewissbaker/cppcoro): A library of C++ coroutine abstractions for the coroutines TS.

 Vcpkg is the best way to install and use them.

 Install vcpkg as described here: [vcpkg#getting-started](https://github.com/microsoft/vcpkg#getting-started)